 Braddock is a very small borough located in the state of Pennsylvania.
 With a population of 1,687 people and just one neighborhood, Braddock is the 692nd largest community in Pennsylvania.
-Much of the housing stock in Braddock was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Braddock has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Braddock is a blue-collar town, with 35.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Braddock, you'll notice that it is more blue-collar than most other communities in America.
+35.40% of Braddock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Braddock is a borough of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Braddock who work in healthcare suport services (12.62%), maintenance occupations (11.86%), and office and administrative support (10.73%).

 In Braddock, however, the average commute to work is quite long.
 On average, people spend 33.39 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.